 - 1 teaspoon cinnamon

-- 1/4 teaspoon nutmeg***
+- ¼ teaspoon nutmeg freshly ground

 - Tiny pinch salt

-- Dark chocolate, for topping
+- Dark chocolate for topping, optional

-- Line a 20cm/8 inch square tin with parchment paper.
+- Line a 20 cm (8 inch) square tin with parchment paper.
 Press the dough into the tin, using damp hands to press it down as firmly and evenly as possible.
 If you have a tiny rolling pin it would be helpful here, just wet it first.
 Place the tin in the freezer to set for at least an hour, or longer.

 - Once chilled, remove and drizzle with melted chocolate, if using, then cut into bars.
 Store in the refrigerator or freezer in a sealed container.Dark chocolate